thomazyazima/thomazyazima.github.io/week-1/8-new-repo/README.md

 ## Summary

 Up to this point, you have been working with existing repositories.
-In this challenge, you'll be creating your own repository that will host your very very own website!
+In this challenge, you'll be creating your own repository that will host your very own website!
 You'll be using a GitHub repository and [GitHub Pages](http://pages.github.com/) to set it up.

 ## Releases